If you are looking to scale your Shopify sales, you may want to consider social selling.

 Social selling is roughly defined as:

-Social selling is a quicker and easier way to connect with your customer and sales prospects.
-However, even though it is a more natural way to sell, you have to be careful to ensure that you’re not coming across as trying to force products or sales on people.
+Social selling is a quicker and easier way to connect with sales prospects.
+You have to be careful to ensure that you're not coming across as trying to force products or sales on people.

-If you come across as pushy, your customer won’t want to engage with you.
+If you come across as pushy, they won't want to engage with you.

 There are a few ways that your Shopify store can take advantage of social selling.